HWStradling/Unity-Nuclear-Reactor-Simulator/README.md

-# Unity Nuclear Reactor Simulator (Early Developement)
+# Unity Nuclear Reactor Simulator (Early Development)

-Im developing a **2D Unity simulation** that provides an **abstract representation** of nuclear reactor processes.
+I'm developing a **2D Unity simulation** that provides an **abstract representation** of nuclear reactor processes.
 The project will visualize reactor dynamics to highlight core concepts such as energy generation, heat transfer, and particle interactions, prioritizing accessibility and educational value over realism.

----

 ## Current Progress:
 Currently developing a suitable abstraction to model a water coolant loop in a reactor,
-- First prototype involved water particles with dynamic RB's and intial energy and a tilemap container with a fully elastic, frictionless physics materal.
+- The first prototype involved water particles with dynamic RB's and initial energy and a tilemap container with a fully elastic, frictionless physics material.
-- Particles instantiated randomly in container area and move freely more like a gas,
+- Particles instantiated randomly in the container area and move freely more like a gas,
-- Currenly working on a system using a line rendered flow path and proxial 2D springs to model particle cohesion and an abstraction of directional flow.
+- Currently working on a system using a line-rendered flow path and proximal 2D springs to model particle cohesion and abstraction of directional flow.

 ## Planned Features:
 Including but not limited to: